Currently Documented Edition Signature and Seal Markings:

 , lit.
 'Rakusan's Flower and Bird Print Series'.

-No edition II printings of 59 are currently known.
+No edition II copies of 59 are currently known.

-Edition I and edition III are easily recognizable by color differences.
+Edition I and edition III of 59 can easily be distinguished by color and technique differences.

-In edition I the background is an opaque rich tan, and the shading on the plants a rusty-redbrown.
+For example, in edition I the background is an opaque rich tan, and the shading on the plants is a rusty-redbrown.